“Music is the art of thinking with sounds.” – Jules Combarieu

 Howard Gardner would classify this child as having high musical intelligence in his Theory of Multiple Intelligences.
 If you are strong in musical intelligence, you have a high ability to compose and perform music.
 Patterns, rhythm, and the ability to manipulate sounds into beautiful arrangements come naturally to people with musical intelligence.
 They also have a high appreciation for music.

 Musical opportunities benefit children by providing an emotional release, encouraging cultural sharing, increasing listening skills, and helping to develop a sense of music appreciation.
-(Moomaw, 2002) Enhancing music in an early childhood classroom, however, can sometimes be difficult because when children experiment with music, they tend to be very loud.
-While we want the children to explore music in their own way, the noise level in an enclosed classroom can often be overstimulating for both the teachers and children.
+(Moomaw, 2002) Enhancing music in an early childhood classroom, however, can sometimes be difficult.
+When children experiment with music, they tend to be very loud.
+While we want children to explore music, the noise level in an enclosed classroom can overstimulate teachers and children.
 The solution: take the music outside.

 Exploring musical components outside allows for children and adults to experience music at different volume levels without the burden of being in an enclosed space.

 Experiment with sound:

 Musical composition involves arranging different sounds and patterns into a format.
 Provide opportunities outside for children to experiment with the elements of sound and music.
 Place different “mallets” for the children to use to tap on things around the playground.
 A metal spoon, for example, will sound different tapped on the chain link fence than a wooden rhythm stick.
 How does the slide sound when you tap on it?
 Which tool makes the best noise when tapped on the wall?
 Allowing the children to use different tools to make sound will help them to understand how to manipulate sound to make different types of music.